entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > Zhu  *et al*.
 (2009, Character 74), and references therein; Zhu *et al*.
 (2013), Character 198; Choo *et al*.
 (2017), Character 202; King *et al*.
 (2017), Character 202; Castiello (2018), Character 201; Zhu Y. *et al*.
 (2022), Character 244; Brazeau *et al*.
 (2023), Character 207.

-> - The coding of *Eosteus* is ?.
-Whether the dentition is rows of denticles or monolinear tooth row is not seen.
+> - The coding of *Eosteus* is ?, as whether the dentition is rows of denticles or monolinear tooth row is not seen.

 241. Dermal plates on mesial (lingual) surfaces of Meckel's cartilage and palatoquadrate: (0) absent; (1) present.